Using Technical Analysis to Research Stocks

 Momentum Indicators

+Analysts can measure the strength of trends and movement in price by taking a look at momentum indicators.
 This indicator compares the most recent closing price to previous closing prices.
 In a stock chart, the momentum indicator is represented as a separate line from the price line.

 Momentum indicators may be expressed as the difference between the current closing price and the closing price a certain number of periods ago.
 Or it may be expressed as a percentage, or rate of change, by dividing the current closing price by a past closing price.

-The momentum indicator helps investors know whether the price of a stock is moving up or down, but, more important, it helps them know how fast it’s moving.
+The momentum indicator helps investors know whether the price of a stock is moving up or down, but, more importantly, it helps them know how fast it’s moving.
 When calculating the difference, a positive number means prices are moving up, while a price below zero indicates prices going down.

 When calculating a rate, when the rate is above 100, the price is on an upward trajectory.
 When it’s below 100, the price is on a downward trajectory.
 How far the rate is above or below zero or 100 is an indication of how fast the price is moving.
 For example, a momentum of 90% is moving down faster than a rate of 95%.